 Salesforce has redefined how businesses engage with customers.
 As a powerful CRM platform, it houses critical data, from lead records to case histories.
 However, with this advantage comes a pressing challenge: managing Salesforce data storage costs effectively.
 Organizations are generating more information than ever before.
-If you’re noticing increasing Salesforce storage costs, you’re not alone.
+If you’re noticing an increase in the prices of your Salesforce storage, you’re not alone.

 In such cases, without a smart strategy, companies may end up paying substantial recurring fees or struggling with a sluggish Salesforce environment.
-This guide will walk you through everything you need to know about Salesforce storage, its costs, and how to manage your data more efficiently.
+This guide will walk you through everything you need to know about Salesforce storage, Salesforce data storage pricing, and how to manage your data more efficiently.

 The Salesforce Storage Model: An Overview